Bracket orders

 Users can add brackets to a new or existing order or to a position.

-Placing order with brackets
+- Place order with brackets

 Order brackets

 To enable adding order brackets in the UI, set the supportOrderBrackets flag to true.
-Refer to the Trading features configuration section for more information about configuration flags.

 Place order with brackets

-Users can place orders with two brackets or only one — either a stop-loss or take-profit.
 When users place orders with brackets, the library calls the placeOrder method and passes a PreOrder object as a parameter.
-This object contains the stopLoss and takeProfit fields.

 Additionally, if a user places a limit order or stop orders, the PreOrder object should contain the following fields: